Becoming an affiliated scottishathletics club

 To become an affiliated club with scottishathletics, there are essential criteria that groups need to demonstrate, to ensure you are set up correctly from the start.
 (See also: www.scottishathletics.org.uk/clubs/club-affiliation/).

-- Evidence of adaption/adoption of clear and effective welfare, grievance and disciplinary procedures, in-line with the scottishathletics/UK Athletics policies
+- Evidence of adaption/adoption of clear and effective welfare, conflict of interest and disciplinary procedures, and codes of conduct, in-line with the scottishathletics/UK Athletics policies.

 - Clear statement of athletics disciplines being offered for a) training and b) competition – this could just be road running/endurance, there is no need to offer further disciplines.

 - Clear statement on age groups being catered for

 - Evidence of provision of appropriate training facilities for identified club sessions.

 - Evidence of a clear coaching structure for the club.
 This should include appropriately qualified and licensed (UK Athletics) coaches and leaders at each stage of your identified athlete pathway.